danielsampar12/pruvo-sqs/README.md

 # Solution Architecture

 This solution uses an AWS SQS queue to defer user requests for asynchronous processing.
-(Uses alpine-sqs to simulate it loccaly).
+(Uses alpine-sqs to simulate it locally).

 A Nestjs standalone application is used to listen on messages from the queue and process them.
 This is the code in the `converter-api` folder.